-[21:32] Isles.
-There's 17 free churches in the Western Isles.
-So that means we need 35 free churches in Livingston, which is really quite striking when you think about just the need that there is for the gospel to reach our nation.
-There are so many people in Scotland who need to hear about Jesus.
+And I was thinking, that's about double what's in the Western Isles.
+There's 17 free churches in the Western Isles, so that means we need 35 free churches in Livingston, which is really quite striking when you think about just the need that there is for the Gospel to reach our nation.

-And that's why it's such a joy for us to hear about a church plant like Esk Valley becoming fully established, a congregation like Livingston getting a new ministry beginning.
-And we want to pray not simply that Livingston would thrive, but actually in 10 years time that there will be two or three free churches in Livingston and the many other places like that that desperately need to hear the gospel.
-So Livingston Esk Valley are just big, big encouragements for us.
-But they're also a reminder that the need is huge, the opportunity is right there, the potential is amazing.
-And the most important question is can God do it?
-Of course He can.
-And so we'll keep praying and we'll keep striving on together.
-We're going to sing it together now and we're singing the wonderful hymn, it was finished upon that cross which just helps us turn our minds to the cross, to what Jesus has done for us and to the wonderful truth that lies at the heart of the gospel, the fact that Jesus has done absolutely everything that we need for us to be saved and for us to be brought into God's family again.
-So our musicians are going to lead us and we'll stand and sing together.
+There are so many people in Scotland who need to hear about Jesus, and that's why it's such a joy for us to hear about a church plant like Esk Valley becoming fully established, a congregation like Livingston getting a new ministry beginning.

+And we want to pray not simply that Livingston would thrive, but actually in 10 years time that there will be two or three free churches in Livingston, and the many other places like that, but that desperately need to hear the Gospel.
+So Livingston Esk Valley are just big, big encouragements for us, but they're also a reminder that the need is huge, the opportunity is right there.

+[22:31] The potential is amazing, and the most important question is, can God do it?
+Of course He can, and so we'll keep praying and we'll keep striving on together.

+We're going to sing it together now, and we're singing the wonderful hymn, it was finished upon that cross which just helps us turn our minds to the cross, to what Jesus has done for us, and to the wonderful truth that lies at the heart of the Gospel, the fact that Jesus has done absolutely everything that we need for us to be saved, and for us to be brought into God's family again.

+Our musicians are going to lead us and we'll stand and sing together.

-His work is finished, he has spoken his hope to me.
-Now the curse it has been broken, Jesus paid the price for me, through the fire that he has offered, break the weapon that I receive.
+The work is finished, He has spoken this hope to me.
+Though the sun that sees did shine, though the war appeared as lost, Christ had triumphed over evil, it was finished upon that cross.

-Holy I approach my Father, clothed in Jesus' righteousness, there is no more guilt to carry, it was finished upon that cross.
+By the curse it has been broken, Jesus paid the price for me, though the fire that He has offered, with the weapon that I receive, only I approach my Father, though in Jesus' righteousness, there is no more guilt to carry, it was finished upon that cross.

-Death was once my great opponent, near one side a whole long means, broke the Son who died to save us, broke that we would be free indeed, free from every pile of darkness, free to live and free to love.
+[24:57] Death was once my great opponent, near one side a hold of me, rose at the sun who died to save us, rose at we would be free indeed, free from every pile of darkness, free to live and free to love.

-[25:28] Death is dead and Christ is risen, it was finished upon that cross.
+Death is dead and Christ is risen, it was finished upon that cross.

-Onward to eternal glory, to my Savior and my God, I rejoice in Jesus' victory, it was finished upon that cross.
+I rejoice in Jesus' victory, it was finished upon that cross.

 We're going to read God's word together now.
-The passage that we're reading this evening is from Luke chapter 7, and I'm going to ask Isabelle to come forward and read this for us.
+The passage that we're reading this evening is from Luke chapter 7.
+I'm going to ask Isabelle to come forward and read this for us.

 One of the Pharisees asked him to eat with him and he went into the Pharisee's house and reclined a table.

-And behold, a woman of the city who was a sinner, when she learned that he was reclining a table in the Pharisee's house, brought an alabaster flask of ointment, and standing behind him at his feet weeping, she began to wet his feet with her tears and wiped them with the hair of her head and kissed his feet and anointed them with the anointment.
+[26:49] Standing behind him at his feet weeping, she began to wet his feet with her tears and wiped them with the hair of her head and kissed his feet and anointed them with the anointment.